-“Master Keraunus!”
+“Master Keraunos!”
 The girl pouted.
-“That is the common word spoken in the Nest!
-Liberty this, liberty that.”
+“That is the word they say the most in the Nest!
+Liberty this, liberty that!”

 The man laughed, feeling his bruised kidneys before continuing.

 “They are not wrong, for Libertas is the most important thing in their world.
-Nothing is such a part of Roman identity as yearning and fighting for liberty.
+Nothing defines Roman identity as the yearning and struggle for liberty.”

 Lidia lifted an indicator towards her lips and nervously nibbled the finger.

-“My parents say that as I was born a slave, due to belonging to master Keraunos, I do not have liberty.”
+“My parents say that as I was born a slave, I do not have liberty.”